nlztrk/turkey_wildfire_prediction/PROJECT.md

 **Warning:** To run the data generation notebooks (numbered 1 and 2) you need to download raw data!

 ### Downloading Raw Data (Optional)
-The project repository includes different datasets.
-You should download them before training a model.
-Before downloading, you should configure your AWS-Client, by [AWS-Client Document](docs/aws_guide.md) (only Installation section).

 You will need raw data to generate new training data.
 - You can download the global fire data pre-uploaded by H2O from [here](https://s3.us-west-1.amazonaws.com/ai.h2o.challenge.datasets/wildfire-challenge/firms_fires_2013_2021.zip)
 - You can download the temperature fire data from these links: